Dynamical Inference from Polarized Light Curves of Sagittarius A

 \section{Light Curve Analysis}

 We apply the the methodology outlined in \autoref{sec:methodology} to estimate the average rotation rate of the Sgr A* millimeter light curves presented in \citet{Wielgus2022QU} and visualized in \autoref{fig:light_curves}.
-These data were obtained at 212.1-216.1 GHz and 226.1-230.1 GHz as part of the EHT+ALMA observations of \sgra \citep{EHTC+2022a}, and we only include the highest frequency sub-band 228.1-230.1 GHz, which is the least affected by optical/Faraday depth.
+These data were obtained at 212.1-216.1 GHz and 226.1-230.1 GHz as part of the EHT+ALMA observations of \sgra \citep{EHTC+2022a}, and we focus on the highest frequency sub-band 228.1-230.1 GHz, which is the least affected by optical/Faraday depth.
 The observational data are sampled with a nominal sampling rate of $4 \ \mathrm{s} = 0.2 \ t_g$, but with thermal noise and frequent gaps typically lasting a few minutes \citep{Wielgus+2022}.
-To accommodate this, we pre-process these light curves in the following manner:
+Recall that first and second derivatives are both estimated using three adjacent data points, which could easily be disrupted by thermal noise.
+To smooth the data, we pre-process these light curves in the following manner:

-\begin{enumerate} \item We split these light curves into segments, breaking them whenever there is a gap of at least 1.8 min to capture breaks between scans. \item To each segment of $Q(t)$ and $U(t)$, we fit a smoothing spline of polynomial order $\kappa \in \{3,4,5\}$ with smoothing factor $\sigma \in \{0.1,0.5\}$ using the Python function \texttt{ scipy.interpolate.UnivariateSpline}. \item We replace each of the values of $Q(t)$ and $U(t)$ with their spline-interpolated values. \item Because high-order splines may acquire spurious curvature particularly on the edges of the fitting domain, we trim $n_T \in \{0,1,2,3\}$ data points from the ends of each of the segments. \item On each of the pre-processed scans, which last about 8 minutes on average, we apply equations \ref{eqn:arclength}-\ref{eqn:rotation_rate} to estimate the average $Q-U$ rotation rate. \end{enumerate}
+\begin{enumerate} \item We split these light curves into segments, breaking them whenever there is a gap of at least 1.8 min to capture breaks between scans. \item To each segment of $Q(t)$ and $U(t)$, we fit a smoothing spline of polynomial order $\kappa \in \{3,4,5\}$ with smoothing factor $\sigma \in \{0.1,0.5\}$ using the Python function \texttt{scipy.interpolate.UnivariateSpline}. \item We replace each of the values of $Q(t)$ and $U(t)$ with their spline-interpolated values. \item Because high-order splines may acquire spurious curvature particularly on the edges of the fitting domain, we trim $n_T \in \{0,1,2,3\}$ data points from the ends of each of the segments. \item On each of the pre-processed scans, which last about 8 minutes on average, we apply equations \ref{eqn:arclength}-\ref{eqn:rotation_rate} to estimate the average $Q-U$ rotation rate. \end{enumerate}

 This methodology is unaffected by gaps in the data, so we need not make any assumptions regarding their continuity during gaps.
 We visualize the light curves and the corresponding fitted smoothing splines (with $\kappa=5$, $\sigma=0.1$, and $n_T=0$) in \autoref{fig:light_curves}.
 We find that these splines are generally able to characterize the $Q$ and $U$ behavior well, without obvious over-fitting.
 We highlight in yellow the time period on April 11th extensively studied for its obvious looping behavior \citep[labeled as $T_0$ to $T_7$ in][]{Wielgus2022QU}.